- What is IRMA all about?

 - date of birth.

 Such a credential may for instance be issued by the (local or national) authorities.
 You, as user, can decide, per transaction, to disclose any subset of these attributes.
 In the above example, you can for instance disclose your nationality, without revealing where or when you were born.
-This is selective disclosure property is the basis of IRMA’s privacy by design.
+This selective disclosure property is the basis of IRMA’s privacy by design.

 The party that offers such credentials according to the IRMA protocols is called an issuer.
 During the issuing process, the issuer puts a so called blind digital signature on the credential.
 This has two important consequences.